Information for term Queer Life & Activism

 - Check out the oldest gay bar in Amsterdam – now an official historical landmark and mini-museum.

-- Prep for Amsterdam Gay Pride activities and work with local Gay-Straight Alliances to improve the lives of local high school students.
+- Get in contact with local Gay-Straight Alliances to improve the lives of Dutch high school students.

 - Take a multi-day excursion to Rotterdam, the Netherlands’ second-biggest city, and study the city’s iconic modern architecture and multicultural composition.